microsoft/BotFramework-WebChat/docs/CONTENT_SECURITY_POLICY.md

    -  Web Socket connection to wss://directline.botframework.com for receiving activities
    -  When using protocols other than Direct Line or Web Chat channel, the source will be different
 -  `img-src blob:`
-   -  `blob:` will allow some inlined images in Web Chat to be loaded via `blob:` scheme.
+   -  `blob:` will allow images in Web Chat to be loaded via `blob:` scheme.
+Types of images using `blob:` scheme:
+      -  Inlined assets.
 For example, connectivity status spinner and typing indicator
          -  You can use `styleOptions` to load these images from your source and modify this directive as needed
+      -  Bot attached images using data URI, will be converted to URL with scheme of `blob:`
+      -  User uploaded images are downscaled as thumbnails with scheme of `blob:`
--  `script-src 'nonce-a1b2c3d' 'strict-dynamic' 'unsafe-eval'`
+-  `script-src 'strict-dynamic'`
-   -  `nonce-a1b2c3d` will allow JavaScript code through this nonce.
-This should be a per-policy, unique, and unguessable value
-      -  When loading Web Chat using CDN, you should provide this nonce, for example, `<script nonce="a1b2c3d" src="https://cdn.botframework.com/...">`
    -  (Optional) `strict-dynamic` will allow Web Chat to use Web Worker to downscale image on upload
       -  If `strict-dynamic` is not provided, Web Chat will fallback to main thread to downscale image
 -  `style-src 'nonce-a1b2c3d'`